Peter Radford

-Peter Frank Radford (born 20 September 1939) is a former British athlete, who competed at 100 and 200 metres (and 100 and 220 yards), broke world records, and won Olympic medals, despite having been seriously ill as a child due to a hole in his kidney.
+Peter Frank Radford (born 20 September 1939) is a former British sprinter, who competed at 100 and 200 metres (and 100 and 220 yards), broke world records, and won Olympic medals, despite having been seriously ill as a child due to a hole in his kidney.

-Career
+Biography

 Running

 Radford took up competitive running at the age of 12, soon joining Birchfield Harriers, where he was coached by Bill Marlow, and won the English Schools intermediate 100 yard title in 1955 and seniors 100 yards in 1957.
 He attended Tettenhall College.
 At the age of 18 at the British Empire and Commonwealth Games in Cardiff in July 1958, he came fourth at 100 yards, was a semi-finalist in the 220 yards, and won a sprint relay gold medal with the England 4×110 yards relay team.

-In August of that year he competed in the European Championships where he won a Bronze medal in the 100 metres and a Silver medal as part of the British 4×100 metres relay team.
+In August of that year he competed in the European Championships where he won a bronze medal in the 100 metres and a silver medal as part of the British 4×100 metres relay team.
 In September of the same year he equalled the European record of 20.8 seconds for 200m in Paris.
 On 28 May 1960, he broke the world record for 220 yards with a time of 20.5 seconds, at the Staffordshire Championships in Wolverhampton.
 The time and record were also accepted for the 200 metre distance.

-He represented Great Britain in the 100 and 200 metres at the 1960 Summer Olympics held in Rome, Italy, where he won the bronze medal at 100 metres.
+Radford represented Great Britain in the 100 and 200 metres at the 1960 Summer Olympics held in Rome, Italy, where he won the bronze medal at 100 metres.
 He then teamed up with fellow British athletes David Jones, David Segal and Nick Whitehead to finish third in the 4×100 metres relay.
 The USA finished first in that race but were disqualified for a baton exchange outside the permitted zone which then elevated Britain to third.
 Videos show that Radford's baton pass to David Jones at the first changeover was also outside the permitted zone so the Britons were fortunate not to be disqualified as well.

 Radford won a second British Empire and Commonwealth Games Gold medal in Perth, Western Australia in 1962 as a member of the England 4×110 yards relay team, and represented Britain as a quarter-finalist at both 100m and 200m at the 1964 Tokyo Olympics, albeit as a late selection.
 He was eliminated from the 100m in the second-round heats, but ran the first leg of the relay, which broke the UK record.
 Following Tokyo, he retired from competition, due to a recurring knee ligament problem.
 At that time, and for at least another two decades, he was the most successful sprinter in Birchfield Harriers' history.

+Radford was twice British 100 yards champion after winning the British AAA Championships title at the 1959 AAA Championships and 1960 AAA Championships.